tmichniewski/MiniSpark/README.md

 Please notice, that such a function might be also used in Spark `Dataset.transform` method, because our function is exactly equal to the type of parameter to the transform method.

-In fact, our function might be perceived to be both - an alias to Scala Function1 and a type of Spark transform method.
+In fact, our function might be perceived to be both - an alias to Scala `Function1` and a type of Spark `Dataset.transform` method.

 ## Dataset composition with the function